Creating Art from a Branch of History

-- The Friends of the Lyndon B. Johnson National Historical Park announce the Cabinet Oak Project, a juried art show culminating in a live auction and celebration event in the fall of 2022.
+- The Friends of the Lyndon B. Johnson National Historical Park are honored to sponsor the Cabinet Oak Project, a juried art show to honor LBJ's legacy with wood from the Cabinet Oak as the artist's inspiration.

-- Selected artists will be invited to work with a piece of the historic oak, reimagine its rich heritage and bring it into the future in their own artistic vision.
+- Over 120 entries were received from artists from around the country.
+Sixty selected artists have received their sections of the historic oak and are working now to reimagine its rich heritage and bring it into the future with their own artistic vision.

 “Art is a nation’s most precious heritage.
 For it is in our works of art that we reveal to ourselves, and to others, the inner vision which guides us as a nation.
 And where there is no vision, the people perish.”

 President Lyndon Baines Johnson had a deep attachment to place, heritage, and nature.
 In particular, he had a deep connection to his beloved ranch in Stonewall, Texas—where he was born, lived, and spent over one-quarter of his presidency.

 The ranch was his respite, but it was also his workplace: he held important meetings with his Cabinet, international dignitaries, celebrities, and friends.

 Many of these events,...more